What is a CP40 IRS Notice?

 Luckily, there’s an easy way to confirm that the letter and agency are both legitimate.
 All you have to do is:

 In addition to the CP40 notice from the IRS, you’ll receive a letter from the private agency that got your account.
 The letter will state that they’re under a contract with the IRS to collect a debt.
-Before you take any action, you should make sure you received both letters and confirm that the information is the same (and legitimate) in both.
+Before taking action, you should ensure you received both letters and confirm that the information is the same (and legitimate) in both.

 Check the Agency’s Taxpayer Authentication Number